On Learning to Summarize with Large Language Models as References: Learning with LLMs as References

+Proprietary LLMs, such as GPT-4, can be more capable than open-source LLMs but are less cost-efficient.
+Therefore, we focus on a cost-effective low-resource setting using contrastive learning where the LLMs are used as both summary generators and evaluators.

-\subsection{Experimental Setting}
+\subsubsection{Experimental Setting}

-\paragraph{Data Source} We conduct experiments on the CNN/DailyMail (CNNDM) dataset.
-We use the original validation set of CNNDM for model training and evaluation, and a subset of the test set for testing.
-To approximate the original data format of CNNDM, we define the summaries to be three-sentence summaries and prompt the LLMs with the explicit length requirement when generating the summaries.\footnote{Further information regarding the prompts and the process of generating LLM summaries can be found in Appendix \ref{appendix:llm-gen}.} During the LLM summary generation, the sampling temperate is set to 0 to approximate the greedy decoding process (Eq.~\ref{eq:greedy}).
+\paragraph{Data Source} We use mainly source articles from the CNN/DailyMail (CNNDM) dataset for our experiments, and 100 test examples are sampled for LLM-based and human evaluation.
+The LLMs are prompted to generate three-sentence summaries to approximate the original summary style with a 0 sampling temperate to approximate the greedy decoding process (Eq.~\ref{eq:greedy}).\footnote{Further information regarding the prompts and the process of generating LLM summaries can be found in Appendix \ref{appendix:llm-gen}.}

-\paragraph{Training Details} The model training is started with a BART\footnote{\url{https://huggingface.co/facebook/bart-large-cnn}.
-It contains around 350M parameters.} checkpoint that is fine-tuned on the original CNNDM dataset.
-We choose BART because it is widely used, with a relatively small size, and easy to fine-tune and deploy.
-The fine-tuning process includes three steps:

-(1) Warm-starting.
-We use ChatGPT\footnote{We used the checkpoint gpt-3.5-turbo-0301 at \url{https://platform.openai.com/docs/models/gpt-3-5}.} to generate 10K summaries for fine-tuning and 1K summaries for validation, and fine-tuned the original BART checkpoint with MLE training (Eq.~\ref{eq:label-smoothing}) to start aligning the model with the summary style of LLMs.

-(2) MLE Training.
-Using the fine-tuned checkpoint from Step (1), we continue find-tuning the model using MLE training on the pseudo-reference summaries generated by different LLMs.

-(3) Contrastive Training.
-Following Step (2), we keep fine-tuning the model using the multi-task, contrastive learning objective (Eq.~\ref{eq:multi}) with either GPTScore or GPTRank as the evaluation method used for the contrastive loss (Eq.~\ref{eq:ctr-2}).
-The candidate summaries for Eq.~\ref{eq:ctr-2} are generated from the checkpoint trained in Step (2), and diverse beam search~\citep{Vijayakumar_Cogswell_Selvaraju_Sun_Lee_Crandall_Batra_2018} is used to generate 8 candidates for each data point.\footnote{Further details are in Appendix \ref{appendix:candidate}.}

-We note that for a more fair comparison, in the following sections, we compare the performance of checkpoints from Step (2) and Step (3) that are trained with similar amounts of data in terms of the budget.
-That is, the MLE checkpoints we report in Step (2) are trained on more data than the checkpoints that are used for the model training in Step (3).
-Regarding checkpoint selection, for MLE training we use the cross-entropy loss on the validation set as the criterion while for contrastive training we use the contrastive loss (Eq.~\ref{eq:ctr-2}).